Obony/X-clone/README.md

 ### To run on your machine

-    1. Clone this repository to your local machine, create virtual environment using `python3 -m venv .venv`
+    1. Clone this repository to your local machine.
     2. Activate the virtual environment using - `source xEnv/bin/activate`
     3. Make sure you have the right python version setup using Ubuntu.
 Install the dependencies using - `pip3 install -r requirements.txt`
     4. Start the server running @localhost:5000 using - `python3 app.py`